manelcomiche/PaperGPTAgent/README.md

-# 📚 Research Paper Generator App
+# 📚 PaperGPTAgent - Research Paper Generator App

 This is a simple JavaScript application for generating research papers.
 You can use it to quickly create academic papers with ease. 📝✨